Highest and lowest life expectancy by country

 If the world’s population is divided by income categories, high-income nations have the longest average life expectancy of nearly 82 years, while low-income nations have an average age of just 64 years.

-Top 20 countries with the highest life expectancy (for people born in 2023, by gender)
+Top 20 countries with the highest life expectancy (2023)

 Let’s break down the top three regions from this list.